OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 To explore this feature, install the [Octopus Deploy for Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.vscode-octopusdeploy).
 The plugin helps with syntax highlighting when exploring the .OCL files created in your Git repository by Octopus.

-Another great resource to learn more about Config as Code is our deep dive webinar, hosted by Director of Product, Michael Richardson.
+Another great resource to learn more about Config as Code is our deep dive webinar, hosted by our Director of Product, Michael Richardson.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oZfxlbpSP14" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>